Why Do I Do What I Do?

-You can see my academic work in several journals, including Journal of Literacy Research, Journal of Children’s Literature, Journal of Adolescent and Adult Literacy, and English Journal.
+You can see my academic work in several journals, including Journal of Literacy Research, Research in the Teaching of English, Journal of Adolescent and Adult Literacy, and Equity, Excellence, & Education.
 You can find my public scholarship on LitHub, Huffpost, Medium, and the Horn Book.

 Awards, Fellowships, & Grants

 - Outstanding Dissertation Award, Arts-Based Educational Research Special Interest Group, American Educational Research Association